dijasila/Atomic-Simulation-Recipees/docs/getting-started.rst

 ASR comes with some built in functions.
 To see these simply write

-.. command-output:: asr
+.. command-output:: python3 -m asr

 Let's put these functions into use by calculating some properties of Silicon.
 To get an overview of the possible recipes we can use the `list` command to list the known recipes

-.. command-output:: asr list
+.. command-output:: python3 -m asr list

 Let's say we want to relax a structure.
 We can search for `relax` and only get a subset of this list::